We are in the last chapter of Paul's first letter to Timothy containing teaching and specific instructions covering a wide range of topics:

 - Many were born into slavery (Genesis 15:3).

 - At times, a person became a slave in order to make restitution for a crime.
-There were no formal prisons and penitentiaries so slavery was the form of punishment (Exodus 22:3).
+There were no formal prisons so slavery was a form of punishment often used (Exodus 22:3).

 - Slavery was also the result when someone defaulted on debts (II Kings 4:1).

-- There was also self-sale into slavery in order to escape poverty and destitution (Luke 25:39-43).
+- There was also self-sale into slavery in order to escape poverty and destitution (Exodus 21:2-6).

 - Kidnapping and piracy were criminal forms of slavery but not permitted among Jews (Exodus 21:16).

-When discussing slavery in the Old Testament, one must differentiate between how it was practiced among pagans and Jews.
-Among pagans like the Greeks or the Romans, slavery was commerce.
-Slaves in ancient times were not considered human.
-They were property to be bought and sold.
+When discussing slavery in the Old Testament, therefore, one must differentiate between how it was practiced among pagans and Jews.
+Among pagans, like the Greeks or the Romans, slavery was commerce.
+Slaves in ancient times were not considered human being property to be bought and sold.

-A. A Jew could not hold another Jew in permanent slavery because of debt or self-sale, etc. A Jewish slave had to be released at the year of Jubilee and have his property restored to him.
-Every six years, there was what was called a sabbatical year (the seventh year) where they gave their land rest, no farming (Leviticus 25:2).
+A. A Jew could not hold another Jew in permanent slavery because of debt or self-sale.
+A Jewish slave had to be released at the year of Jubilee and have his property restored to him.
+Every six years, there was what was called a sabbatical year (the seventh year) where they gave their land rest, no farming was permitted (Leviticus 25:2).

-After seven cycles of sabbatical years (7x7=49), on the 50th year, they celebrated what was called the year of Jubilee (from the Hebrew word "horn", referring to a ram's horn or trumpet).
-On this year, all debts were forgiven, Jewish slaves were freed, and land that had been sold reverted back to the original owner.
-How close or how far the contract was made to the year of Jubilee was how they determined the value of land and debts.
+After seven cycles of sabbatical years (7x7=49), on the 50th year, they celebrated what was called the year of Jubilee (from the Hebrew word "horn," referring to a ram's horn or trumpet).
+On this year, all debts were forgiven, Jewish slaves were freed and land that had been sold reverted back to the original owner.
+How close or how far the contract was made to the year of Jubilee determined the value of land and debts.